MEDS-SBBG-milkweed/.github/profile/README.md

 | **Los Padres National Forest (LPNF) Boundary:** boundaries of the northern and southern regions of the LPNF (.gdb)                                   | California State Parks GIS Data (via parks.ca.gov) ESRI geodatabase                                                                   | Habitat Suitability Map,  Survey Site Accessibility Index,  Interactive Web Dashboard                           |
 | **LPNF 2023 Trails and Roads:** trails and roads in the southern region of the LPNF (.shp)                                                           | Los Padres Forest Watch via ArcGIS                                                                                                    | Survey Site Accessibility Index,  Survey Site Priority Index, Interactive Web Dashboard                         |
 | **USGS 2024 Trails and Roads:** trails and different types of roads in California (.shp), used data from within the northern region of the LPNF      | National Transportation Data (NTD) California Shapefile, courtesy of the U.S. Geological Survey                                       | Survey Site Accessibility Index, Survey Site Priority Index, Interactive Web Dashboard                          |

+## Technical Documentation

+To read more about the project and modeling processes, please refer to our [Bren project page and technical documentation](https://bren.ucsb.edu/projects/identifying-priority-survey-sites-early-season-milkweed-conservation).

 ## Authors and Contributors